Machu Picchu and Abra Malaga: Inca Culture, Condors and Endemics

 Day 6: Birding Abra Malaga

-If you are fit, you will leave at 5.30 for the drive to the Abra Malaga pass at 4200m, where we shall make a short but quite strenuous walk to the Polylepis woodland full of endemic and rare birds such as Royal Cinclodes, Ash-breasted Tit-Tyrant, and White-browed Tit-Spinetail.
-Among other specialties are Giant Conebill, Line-fronted and Junin Canastero, Puna Tapaculo, Stripe-headed Antpitta, Thick-billed Siskin, Tawny Tit-Spinetail, Red-rumped Bush-Tyrant, and Puna Thistletail.
+For physically fit participants, we’ll depart at 5:30 AM for the drive to the Abra Malaga pass at 4,200 meters, where we’ll undertake a short but strenuous walk to the Polylepis woodland.
+This area is home to numerous endemic and rare birds, including Royal Cinclodes, Ash-breasted Tit-Tyrant, and White-browed Tit-Spinetail.
+Other specialties include Giant Conebill, Line-fronted and Junin Canastero, Puna Tapaculo, Stripe-headed Antpitta, Thick-billed Siskin, Tawny Tit-Spinetail, Red-rumped Bush-Tyrant, and Puna Thistletail.

-While the fitter participants do their walk the driver will go back to Ollantaytambo to fetch those who have decided not to do the hike.
+While the more active participants complete this walk, our driver will return to Ollantaytambo to collect those who opted not to undertake the hike.

-At 10 am we all meet up at the pass to continue to the north side of the pass and the wet temperate forest at Canchayoc.
-The scenery is stunning.
+At 11:00 AM, we’ll all rendezvous at the pass to continue to the north side and explore the wet temperate forest at Canchayoc.
+The scenery here is stunning.

-Here we may see Diademed Tapaculo, Unstreaked Tit-Tyrant, Golden-collared Tanager, Violet-throated Starfrontlet, Parodi´s Hemispingus, Marcapata Spinetail, Tit-like Dacnis, Plushcap, Cuzco Brushfinch, and Rufous-bellied Bush-Tyrant.
-Leimebamba, Urubamba, and Undulated Antpitta are often heard but can be tricky to lure out into view.
+In this area, we may observe Diademed Tapaculo, Unstreaked Tit-Tyrant, Golden-collared Tanager, Violet-throated Starfrontlet, Parodi’s Hemispingus, Marcapata Spinetail, Tit-like Dacnis, Plushcap, Cuzco Brushfinch, and Rufous-bellied Bush-Tyrant.
+Leimebamba, Urubamba, and Undulated Antpitta are frequently heard but can be challenging to lure into view.

-Returning to Ollantaytambo we stand a good chance of encountering Andean Parakeet, Tit-like Dacnis, Junin Canastero, Chestnut-breasted Mountain-Finch, and Golden-billed Saltator
+Returning to Ollantaytambo, we have good chances of encountering Andean Parakeet, Tit-like Dacnis, Junin Canastero, Chestnut-breasted Mountain-Finch, and Golden-billed Saltator.

-In the late afternoon, we drive back to Cuzco and we shall arrive in the early evening.
-Hotel in Cuzco is included.
-The included return ticket to Lima is flexible if you want to add more days to your Peru experience.
+In the late afternoon, we drive back to Cusco, arriving in the early evening.
+Your hotel in Cusco is included.
+The included return ticket to Lima is flexible if you wish to extend your Peru experience.

-Some people may want to stay on in Ollantaytambo for an additional two days to explore Abra Malaga once again and to visit two hummingbird feeder stations with Sword-billed Hummingbird and Bearded Mountaineer, as well as exploring the Sacred Valley for additional cultural highlights such as the Maras salt mines and the village of Pisac.
+Extension Option: Some travelers may wish to remain in Ollantaytambo for an additional two days to explore Abra Malaga again and visit two hummingbird feeder stations featuring Sword-billed Hummingbird and Bearded Mountaineer.
+This extension also allows for further exploration of the Sacred Valley’s cultural highlights, such as the Maras salt mines and the village of Pisac.

 Another option is to join a five day trip on the famous Manu Road, which has a large number of feeder stations for hummingbirds and tanagers.
 The route follows a transect of continuous temperate, subtropical, upper tropical and lowland rain forest from 3600m (12000 ft) to 450m (1500 ft).
 Around 1000 species of birds have been recorded along this road and the adjacent Manu lowlands.